 Step 4: Create MDX Content

-Under your project root, create a folder named /content and add MDX files.
+and add MDX files.
 Each MDX file represents a piece of content, such as a blog post.

-Example /content/my-first-post.mdx:
+Example /content/my-first-post.mdx

 ---